Computing for Emerging Technologies, BSc Hons

 We've got plenty of other courses for you to choose from.
 Browse our undergraduate courses or check our related courses below.....

-Computer engineering and cybernetics at the University of Greenwich
+Computer engineering at the University of Greenwich

 These pioneering degrees combine technical engineering with an impressive depth of computer theory.
 You'll gain the specialist knowledge and skills needed to work in this cutting-edge industry.

-Visit our computer engineering and cybernetics degrees page.
+Visit our computer engineering degrees page.

 Studying engineering at the University of Greenwich